huggingface/node-question-answering/README.md

 npx question-answering download deepset/roberta-base-squad2
 ```

-> By default, the model and vocabulary are downloaded inside a `.models` directory at the root of your project; you can provide a custom directory by using the `--dir` option of the CLI.
+> By default, the files are downloaded inside a `.models` directory at the root of your project; you can provide a custom directory by using the `--dir` option of the CLI.
 You can also use `--format tfjs` to download a model in TFJS format (if available).
 To check all the options of the CLI: `npx question-answering download --help`.

 ### Using a custom tokenizer

-The `QAClient.fromOptions` params object has a `tokenizer` field which can either be a set of options relative to the tokenizer files, or an instance of a class extending the abstract [`Tokenizer`](https://github.com/huggingface/node-question-answering/blob/master/src/tokenizers/tokenizer.ts) class.
+The `QAClient.fromOptions` params object has a `tokenizer` field which can either be a set of options relative to the tokenizer files, or an instance of a class extending the abstract [`Tokenizer`](./src/tokenizers/tokenizer.ts) class.
 To extend this class, you can create your own or, if you simply need to adjust some options, you can import and use the provided `initTokenizer` method, which will instantiate such a class for you.

 ## Performances